Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 13. Coloring the books

 Coloring books are not just a time pass to relax stressed people.
-On a rainy day, they can become excellent entertainment for children who are bored and who do not want to go outside.
+On a rainy day, they can become excellent entertainment for children who are bored and who don’t want to go outside.
 Based on your kids’ ages, you can choose simpler or more complex subjects for coloring.
 Pencils and markers are the perfect colors to fill in the spaces on the pages of coloring books.
-In the case of drawings for small kids, crayons can also be fine.
-When they start drawing, they’ll forget about the rain and lose track of time.

 14. Box or card games